 Start your year off with something they are already excited about.
 Is your child really into art?
 Begin with a fun art project.
 Do they love science?
 Start with a science experiment.
 Begin with a new read aloud, a nature hike, an exciting field trip… whatever gets you and your children excited to jump back into learning mode.
 One year, we started off with a Harry Potter theme.
 All of the spelling words were from the books (pensieve, lumos, wizard, etc.), we made wands, read aloud one of the books, wrote copywork and dictation from the books, did some chemistry experiments (potions class!), and sorted ourselves into Hogwarts houses (thanks to Pottermore).
 You could do the same by starting off the year with one of our Harry Potter unit studies!

-4. Complete an “All About Me” survey.
 This is a fun thing you can do every year just like pictures.
-It’s a great way to get another form of a snapshot of your child right now.
+It’s a great way to get a different type of snapshot of your child right now.
 It can be great fun to go back and see how they’ve changed over the years.

 If you didn’t already do it for breakfast, consider going out to eat dinner as a special treat.
 It can be a great time to reflect on our first day back, discuss goals for the year, and just kick back and enjoy time out as a family when no one has to be in charge of either cooking or clean up.